 Much of the research on cave wilderness has been confined to the legal definition of wilderness (Seiser, 2003).
+Several definitions for cave wilderness have been proposed, most are grounded in the Wilderness Act, and none have gained wide acceptance (table two+).
+To understand the phenomenon of cave wilderness, Seiser (2003) used a phenomenological research approach to explore the meanings associated with cave wilderness.
+In establishing the foundations of meaning for a phenomenon, it becomes possible to construct sound scientific and political theories, management practices and policy (Pickles, 1983).
+The defining of a concept, such as cave wilderness, is a way to enhance the knowledge base for the discipline of cave resources stewardship (Parse, 1997).

-Several definitions for cave wilderness have been proposed, most are grounded in the Wilderness Act, and none have gained wide acceptance (table two).
-The lack of a federally designated cave wilderness may lie in the lack of a clear definition for cave wilderness defining both intent and purpose of such a designation, as well as, predication of the definition of cave wilderness on the Wilderness Act 1964.
+The lack of a federally designated cave wilderness may lie in the lack of a clear definition for cave wilderness defining both intent and purpose of such a designation, as well as, predication of the definition of cave wilderness on the Wilderness Act1964.
+Additionally, research into the public's interest in establishing policies and procedures appropriate to the stewardship of specially designated caves is lacking.

-The purpose of this study was to explore values and meanings associated with cave wilderness from the perspective of stakeholders who perceive their lives to be affected by caves and/or a cave wilderness designation.
-The study also examined stakeholder expectations of and concerns regarding a special cave designation, such as cave wilderness.
+The purpose of this study was to explore values and meanings associated with caves wilderness from the perspective of stakeholders who perceive their lives to be affected by caves and/or a cave wilderness designation.
+The study also examined stakeholder expectations of and concerns for regarding a special cave designation, such as cave wilderness.
 In establishing the foundations of meaning for a phenomenon, it becomes possible to construct sound scientific and political theories, management practices and policy (Pickles, 1983).
 The defining of a concept, such as cave wilderness, is a way to enhance the knowledge base for the discipline of cave resources stewardship (Parse, 1997).